 As pundits debate if government pandemic payments in high-income countries contributed to inflation, it bears repeating the evidence showing GiveDirectly’s cash transfers have a positive impact on local economies in low-income countries and don’t create inflation.

 In 2014, GiveDirectly partnered with researchers to study how large transfers affect local economies: 10,500 poor households across 653 randomized villages in rural Kenya received a one-time $1000.
+This amount of money was significant: about 15% of local GDP.
 After 2.5 years of monthly surveys of businesses and households, researchers found an average price inflation of just 0.1% adding, “even during periods with the largest transfers, estimated price effects are <1%.”